 A key finding of the quantitative research was that only 37% of SC/ST persons with disabilities had received formal education until primary classes, of which only 10% were cisgender women.
 This is indicative of differential treatment on the basis of gender identity within SC/ST persons with disability.
 CLPR also studied differential treatment within the same caste group.
 Most SC/ST women, men with disabilities, and transgender persons attributed it to their gender, disability, and gender identity, respectively.
 This provides evidence of discrimination occurring within the same caste group.

 CLPR witnessed wide-ranging discussions on these issues.
-A more concrete draft of the findings is scheduled to be released by December 2018.
+A more concrete draft of the findings is scheduled to be released shortly.